-The heaven of Venus is known for its rhetorical complexity (the long geographical periphrases, for instance) and Paradiso 9 opens with an interesting rhetorical move: the opening verses are an apostrophe to “beautiful Clemence” (Par.
+The heaven of Venus is known for its rhetorical complexity (the long geographical periphrases, for instance), and Paradiso 9 opens with an interesting rhetorical move: the opening verses are an apostrophe to “beautiful Clemence” (Par.
 9.1).
 Dante addresses “bella Clemenza”, the wife of his friend Carlo Martello.
-In the essay “Only Historicize,” I suggested the implications that the apostrophe has for Dante’s view of married love (see too the Introduction to Purgatorio 26 for the theme of married love):
+In the essay “Only Historicize,” I suggest the implications that the apostrophe has for Dante’s view of married love (see too the Introduction to Purgatorio 26 for the theme of married love):

 With genial concision Dante includes marital love in the heaven of Venus, apostrophizing the wife of Charles Martel with respect to what Dante had learned from “your Charles” and loading the possessive adjective in “Carlo tuo” with marital affection. (“Only Historicize”, p.
 52)

 After his conversation with Carlo Martello, Dante meets other souls associated with the heaven of Venus.
 The first is Cunizza da Romano (1198-1279), sister of the tyrant Ezzelino da Romano (Inferno 12).
 Cunizza confirms Dante’s condemnation of her brother by calling Ezzelino “una facella / che fece a la contrada un grande assalto” (a firebrand that brought much injury to all the land about [Par.
 9.29-30]).
 Cunizza was also, fascinatingly, the lover of the troubadour Sordello (for whom see Purgatorio 6), with whom as a young woman she eloped.
 She died old and poor in Florence, where Dante could conceivably have met her.